Ms. Regina Bafaki, ACFODE Executive Director giving her opening remarks.

 The 2014 National Housing and Population Census results indicate that the country’s population currently stands at 35 million and that 50% of this population is below 15 years of age.

 Despite their numbers, and the enabling legal and policy environment the lives of young people in Uganda are marred by poverty, inadequate education and skills, exploitation, unemployment and low representation in positions of political leadership.
-The older generation therefore need to share their successes, challenges and the opportunities that exist for youth.
+The older generation therefore needs to share their successes, challenges and the opportunities that exist for youth.

 The entrepreneurship circle engaging in a discussion